 Remember, a student should only ask the people whom they admire and have worked closely with over time.
-(In other words, don’t ask a local politician to write a letter of recommendation if he or she has never met you.)

 Once students have chosen who they would like to write their letters, the next step is to ask for digital copies of each letter.

 This is very important for scholarship submissions, especially ones that are submitted during school breaks.

 If a teacher is bound by school rules and cannot release the letters to the students, that is when the list of other writers found below becomes so valuable.